-End of the year grade reports/transcripts for elementary students are generally finalized and ready for parent viewing by the last day of school.
+End of the year grade reports/transcripts for secondary students are generally finalized and ready for parent viewing within the week after the last day of school.

 Teachers use different grading techniques and policies.
 Please check with the teacher if you are unsure of the grading policy for a specific class.
 Some assignments and/or categories may be weighted differently than others.
 Therefore, simple arithmetic average of grades may not reflect your student's actual grade.